andyl/uber_gen/notes/design.md

 ### Command-Line Invocation

-Using Actions (Xtools) on the command line or in a bash script:
+Using Actions on the command line or in a bash script:
-- each playbook (xtool) should act as a standalone executable
+- each action should act as a standalone executable
 - context comes from STDIN or command-line param
 - params are command-line options

-    xt run | xt Util.TextBlock -header "asdfasdf" | xt Util.Command -command "ps"
+    uber_gen run | uber_gen Util.TextBlock -header "asdfasdf" | uber_gen Util.Command -command "ps"

 ## Use Cases